RoleModel/optics/.github/pull_request_template.md

 - [ ] Have you updated any usage of changed tokens?
 - [ ] Have you updated the docs with any component changes?
+- [ ] Have you updated the dependency graph with any component changes?
 - [ ] Have you run linters?
 - [ ] Have you run prettier?
 - [ ] Have you tried building the css?